 Key Responsibilities

-* Promote AYEP to service providers, stakeholders and community across the Central Great Southern
+* Promote SAC's Aboriginal Youth Empowerment Program to service providers, stakeholders and community across the Central Great Southern;

-* Ensuring that practices are compliant with standards of care and sector standards
+* Ensure that practices are compliant with standards of care and sector standards;

-* Provide respectful and flexible services that are appropriate to the range of cohorts accessing AYEP
+* Provide respectful and flexible services that are appropriate to the range of cohorts accessing SAC's Aboriginal Youth Empowerment Program;

-* Accurately maintain client data in accordance with relevant requirements
+* Accurately maintain, review and analyse client data in accordance with relevant requirements;

-* Provide other reports as required and as negotiated with funding bodies and referral agencies
+* Provide other reports as required and as negotiated with funding bodies and referral agencies; and

 * Ensure information and support is provided to program clients in ways that they can understand.